-Figures~\ref{F4}(d)–(f) present the response of the T-shaped array.
-Transforming the square unit cell into a T shape preserves the lattice but breaks its in-plane symmetry, producing a blue shift in the Purcell spectrum [Fig.~\ref{F4}(d)].
-Both $A_1$ and $B_1$ modes persist in the free-standing configuration, and their substrate responses mirror those of the square array.
-The magnetic near field [Fig.~\ref{F4}(e)] and far-field pattern [Fig.~\ref{F4}(f)] highlight a crucial effect of in-plane symmetry breaking: radiation is redistributed, with significant leakage redirected from out-of-plane (OC) to in-plane channels (ICs) along $y$ and $z$.
-This redistribution increases the dwell time of photons within the metasurface, enhancing $Q$ and setting the stage for the results discussed next in Fig.~\ref{F5}.
+Figures~\ref{F5}(d)–(f) present the response of the T-shaped array.
+Transforming the square unit cell into a T shape preserves the lattice but breaks its in-plane symmetry, producing a blue shift in the Purcell spectrum [Fig.~\ref{F5}(d)].
+Both $A_1$ and $B_1$ supermodes persist in the free-standing configuration and exhibit a substrate response similar to that of the square array.
+The magnetic near-field distribution [Fig.~\ref{F5}(e)] and far-field pattern [Fig.~\ref{F5}(f)] highlight a key effect of in-plane symmetry breaking: radiation is redistributed from oblique channels (OCs) into in-plane channels (ICs).
+This redistribution increases the photon dwell time within the metasurface, enhancing the $Q-$factor and setting the stage for the results discussed next in Fig.~\ref{F6}.